- University of Wisconsin-Eau Claire

 Students can also build their knowledge and skills as communication professionals through internships at for-profit and non-profit organizations such as Kohler, Big Brothers Big Sisters, Eau Claire Jazz Fest and Wisconsin Public Radio.

-The department is home to the recently renovated Communication and Journalism Center, a state-of-the-art facility that includes TV and radio news studios and production facilities, a visual communication studio and lab, and the offices of student media outlets, The Spectator and Blugold Radio (WUEC FM 89.7).
+The department is home to the Communication and Journalism Center, a state-of-the-art facility that includes TV and radio news studios and production facilities, a visual communication studio and lab, and the offices of student media outlets, The Spectator and Blugold Sunday Radio (WUEC FM 89.7).

 No student may have both a major and a minor from the department of communication and journalism.
 Nearly all upper division courses (numbered 300 and above) required in major and minor programs are available only to students who have completed prerequisite courses with grades of C or above.

 Thanks for your interest in UW-Eau Claire.
 Let's get started!

 Select a student category below for admission guidelines, important deadlines and instructions.